Home / Service Level Agreement

 This SLA and any applicable Service Levels do not apply to any performance or availability issues:

-employees, agents, contractors, or vendors, or anyone gaining access to Bentley network by means of Subscriber’s passwords or equipment, or otherwise resulting from Subscriber’s failure to follow appropriate security practices;
+• That result from Subscriber’s unauthorized action or lack of action when required, or from Subscriber’s employees, agents, contractors, or vendors, or anyone gaining access to Bentley network by means of Subscriber’s passwords or equipment, or otherwise resulting from Subscriber’s failure to follow appropriate security practices.

 Service Termination and Subscriber’s Data

-Upon termination of the Service, Bentley will deactivate any remaining Subscriber accounts and upon written request provide an export of Subscriber’s data in a standard, generally accepted electronic form within ten (10) business days, and places no restrictions on its use by the Subscriber.
-Unless otherwise requested, Bentley will delete all copies of Subscriber’s data from its servers within two (2) weeks of being notified that the Subscriber has successfully read the files, or within four (4) weeks of the data being provided if no confirmation or
+Unless otherwise requested, Bentley will delete all copies of Subscriber’s data from its servers within two (2) weeks of being notified that the Subscriber has successfully read the files, or within four (4) weeks of the data being provided if no confirmation or associated Service Request is received.

-The Year in Infrastructure
+The 2024 Year in Infrastructure

-2024 Going Digital Awards
+and Going Digital Awards